-(c) 4 points The chromatic number of a graph G, written as (χ_G) , is the minimum number of colors needed to properly color the graph.
-For each of the graphs below, write down χ_G and properly color the graph using χ colors.
+(c) 4 points The chromatic number of a graph G, written as $(\chi_G)$ , is the minimum number of colors needed to properly color the graph.
+For each of the graphs below, write down $\chi_G$ and properly color the graph using $\chi$ colors.
 To assign a color to a node, write the name of the color next to the node, as in part (a).

-(d) 4 points Draw a graph whose chromatic number is the same as the number of nodes in the graph (every node must get a different color).
+(d) 4 points Draw a graph whose chromatic number is 2 (there exists a proper coloring using only two colors).
 Use at least 4 nodes.